How to Prepare/Train for Climbing in Nepal Below 7000m?

 Physical Training builds your strength and endurance

 There is no doubt that being in your best physical state is crucial to successfully conquer a 6,000m+ peak of the Himalayas.
-Here are some expert training tips that you can follow beforehand to ensure the best from your side:

 - Try hiking with a loaded backpack (10-12 kg), and if possible, prefer a higher altitude.